ADHD? Autism? AuDHD? OCD? SPD?

 Hi!
 We’re Adam, Livia and Nora.

-People kept saying our stuff works great for neurodivergent conditions.
+Then people kept saying our stuff works great for their neurodivergent conditions…

 Can you guess the plot twist we really should’ve seen coming?